 Butterfly Options Strategy Video Guide

 Butterflies are a trader-favorite strategy because of their relatively low cost.
 Typically, a butterfly trade can cost less than half of what a long call would cost when trading the same stock.
 Since the underlying components of the setups for the butterfly strategies are the same, traders already have them in their trading toolbox.
 For experienced traders, this strategy is not complicated to master.
 Both puts and calls can be used to place a butterfly spread.

 Traders get paid when they sell a put or call but pay a premium when they buy a put or call.
 To get a more risk-defined trade, traders can sell a put and buy a put at a lower strike to create a put vertical spread.
-Similarly, traders can sell a call and buy a call together to create a call vertical spread.
+Similarly, traders can sell and buy a call at the same time to create a vertical call spread.
 To get a butterfly, you’re just combining two vertical spreads.
 The profit potential and the performance of the spread in directional markets vary.
 The image below shows how to buy a call butterfly.
 To create a long call butterfly, you buy 1 contract of the lower strike call, sell 2 contracts of the middle strike call, and buy 1 contract of the higher strike call.